 Elin has worked as a facilitator in Out of Hours Care at Thornbury Primary School.
 In this program she offered movement or yoga postures to calm the mind or emotions and drew on her mindfulness training.
 She further assisted in helping the children to manage difficult emotions and social interactions.
 Elin is Steiner educated and an experienced and qualified early child-hood educator.
 Elin ran a full-day at Alithia during Term 1.

-Thursday Program and Friday Program Support Mentor
+Tuesday, Thursday and Friday Support Mentor

 Ben (Makers-Space Mentor: design, robotics, music, STEM)